KotaAono/captol/README.md

 ### Extract (left)
 1. Select a folder to save screenshots.
-2. Select an area to clip.
-You can edit areas from right buttons. <br>
+2. Select a screenshot range.
+You can edit the ranges from the right buttons. <br>
-"Edit" -> "Direct Draw" allows you to specify an area by dragging.
+"Edit" -> "Direct Draw" allows you to specify the range by dragging on screen.
-3. Set the clip area.
+3. Set the range.
 4. Screenshot!
 "Auto" mode detects screen switching and automatically takes screenshots.

 ### Merge (right)